aimldinesh/data-science-coding-log/2025-06-15/find_in_mountain_array.md

     - Right side is strictly decreasing → modified binary search.

 🧠 Approach
-- To solve the problem efficiently, we break it into three parts using binary search:
+- To solve the problem efficiently, we break it into three parts using binary search

 ✅ Step 1: Find the Peak Element (Maximum Element)
 - A mountain array first increases then decreases.
 - Use binary search to find the peak index where arr[i-1] < arr[i] > arr[i+1].